 Preamble to the Infant Peggy Study

-The issues implicated are as old as the human ability to observe, act and reflect on living.
-Recording technologies and others enabled by expanding capacities in symbol processing machines have made it possible to record (thus freeze in time) snippets of behavior for subsequent review and analysis.
+The issues implicated are as old as our human ability to observe, act and reflect on living.
+Recording technologies and others enabled by expanding capacities in computing capabilities have made it possible to freeze in time behavior for subsequent review and analysis.
 The specific materials of the Infant Peggy Study (IPS) were captured between 1978 and 1984.
-The purpose was less to validate a theory than to construct a corpus sufficiently rich in content and detailed in texture to yield insights about the processes of learning in situations of everyday life.
+The purpose was to construct a corpus sufficiently rich in content and detailed in texture to yield insights about the processes of learning in situations of everyday life.
 They have been copied, saved, digitized, organized and reorganized time and again since then.
-Our effort today is to prepare this study for analysis by us (and others) in the hope that advances in technology have and will make it possible to manage the interpretation of this mass of material now.
-The work is underway at NLCSA.net now.
+Our effort today is to prepare this material for analysis by us (and others) in the hope that advances in technology have and will make it possible to manage the interpretation of this mass of material now.
+That is the work underway at NLCSA.net.

 Bob Lawler